-Funerals – at this time we can have funerals in church with a limit of 50 people.
-This 50 includes family, church people and funeral home people.
-Wakes – no visitation in church.
+Funerals – at this time we can have funerals in church with a limit of 25% capacity with social distancing

-We will be starting daily Mass the Week of June 22nd.
-We can have two weekday Masses a week.
+Daily Mass is back.
+Fr.
+Davies has decided that there will be two weekday Masses.
 We have chosen Tuesday, the 4:30 pm Mass and Friday the 8 am Mass.
 Masses will be in the chapel because of the sanitation necessary after Masses.
 We believe we can accommodate everyone but if attendance grows we may have to change how we handle the weekday Masses.
 Doors to the chapel will have to remain open, social distancing (6 ft.) will have to be maintained and Fr.
 Davies will go to the people to provide communion by the hand.
-Reminder, the office is still closed at this time to people coming in so someone will let you in and show you the seats available Hand sanitizer will be available at the door and masks are encouraged, just the same as in church on the weekend.
+Hand sanitizer will be available at the door and masks are encouraged, just the same as in church on the weekend.

 Prayer in the Chapel

 We can let you into the chapel to pray if you wish.
 Please call the office to reserve a time so that we don’t have too many in the chapel and it will allow us to explain what needs to be done and sanitized after you leave.